-Ask questions that’ll help you get to a more precise determination as to how much the business is worth.
+Ask questions that’ll help you get to a more precise determination as to how much the small business is worth.
 This information will help you pay a reasonable price for the company, so you’re not swindled.
 If you overpay, this could leave you in dire financial straits, which could ultimately lead to the failure of your business.

-Questions about price include:
+Questions to ask about price include: